 How, then, can a probate judge be convinced to allow a minor to relocate outside of Massachusetts when doing so would be particularly advantageous to the petitioning parent ?

 Among the reasons cited by custodial parents seeking to relocate and remove their minor child are job opportunities.
 There may be greater financial rewards that would benefit the child.
 Also, petitioners point to a stronger support network of family members in the new state to assist in child-rearing.
 Another reason includes a lower cost of living out of state that would enhance the child’s lifestyle.
 Also, a remarriage arguably would provide a more stable home.

 Have questions about divorce, custody, or family law issues?
+Are you looking for an experienced Newburyport or Andover divorce lawyer?
 Schedule a free consultation with our experienced attorneys.
 Call (866) 995-6663 during regular business hours and we will respond to your phone call promptly.